 We work in partnership with Africa Sand Dam Foundation (ASDF), a registered Kenyan NGO founded in 2010 whose mission is to implement water, food, health and income security projects, empowering marginalised rural communities.

 Read more about the Charity running this project.

 Simon is Founder of Excellent Development.
 Simon has over 30 years experience implementing sand dams in rural drylands.

 Christine is Head of Programmes at Excellent Development.
 She has 9 years of experience supporting projects across Africa and Asia.

 Musila is Development Director of Africa Sand Dam Foundation, our strategic partner in Kenya.
 Musila's expert knowledge is key in delivering our aims.

 Stephen is Monitoring and Evaluation Manager of ASDF.
 His team ensures that solutions continue to be the most relevant and effective for communities.

 “The trainings that were given to us really changed my life.
-Before them, I would plant everything on one portion.
-But during this season, I have been able to plant each crop separately.
-From these, the yields have been amazing and I have not seen such a good harvest for a very long time."
+The yields have been amazing and I have not seen such a good harvest for a very long time."